google-research/jestimator/README.md

 ## Usage of Amos

-This implementation of Amos is used with [Jax](https://github.com/google/jax), a high-performance numerical computing library with automatic differentiation, for machine learning research.
-The API of Amos is compatible with [optax](https://github.com/deepmind/optax), a library of Jax optimizers (hopefully Amos will be integrated into optax in the near future).
+This implementation of Amos is used with [JAX](https://github.com/google/jax), a high-performance numerical computing library with automatic differentiation, for machine learning research.
+The API of Amos is compatible with [optax](https://github.com/deepmind/optax), a library of JAX optimizers (hopefully Amos will be integrated into optax in the near future).

 In order to demonstrate the usage, we will apply Amos to MNIST.
 It is based on